cagov/pantheon-mirror-drought-ca-gov/wp-content/plugins/autodescription/readme.txt

 == Changelog ==

+= 4.1.5.1 =

+This patch addresses an oversight whence primary terms could no longer get fetched.

+= 4.1.5 =

+This minor update adds support for Gutenberg 11.3.0 and [fixes a few bugs](https://theseoframework.com/?p=3756#detailed).

+= 4.1.4 =

+This minor update packs a major punch.
+TSF now supports [headless mode](https://kb.theseoframework.com/?p=136), cementing itself as a turnkey solution.
+We defenestrated the pernicious object caching mechanism, and we updated some options' defaults effective only on new sites.
+We improved performance iterably, fixed about 12 bugs, and enjoyed the weather.
+Lastly, we introduced a new API for user meta handling, among other things --- developers that wrote software interfacing with TSF are employed well reading the [detailed changelog](https://theseoframework.com/?p=3727#detailed).

 = 4.1.3 =

 Before heading into 2021, we wanted to [set free four bugs](https://theseoframework.com/?p=3660#detailed).

-Pro tip: If you can no longer switch TSF's settings tabs, try hitting 'CMD+SHIFT+R' (Mac) or 'CTRL+SHIFT+R' (Windows); these keyboard shortcuts will force-fetch the latest scripts from your server.
+Pro tip: If you can no longer switch TSF's settings tabs, try hitting 'CMD+OPTION+R' (Safari Mac), 'CMD+SHIFT+R' (Chrome/Firefox Mac), or 'CTRL+SHIFT+R' (Windows); these keyboard shortcuts will force-fetch the latest scripts from your server.

 = 4.1.2 =